IBM/tekton-tutorial-openshift/docs/lab1/2_build-and-push-image-using-kaniko.md

-# 2. Create a Task to Build and Upload Container Image to Registry using Kaniko
+# 2. Create a Task to Build and Upload Container Image using Kaniko

 The next task that the pipeline needs is a task that builds a docker image and pushes it to a container registry.
 The catalog provides a `kaniko` task which does this using Google's `kaniko` tool.
 The task is described [here](https://hub.tekton.dev/tekton/task/kaniko).